Allergies and food intolerances disrupt your life and can make you miserable.

 Food Intolerance (Non-allergic food hypersensitivity)

-Food Intolerance is an adverse reaction that does not involved the immune system.
-Reactions are dose-dependant – smaller amounts of the offending food may be tolerated, but at a certain dietary threshold a reaction will occur.
+Food intolerance is an adverse reaction that does not involve the immune system.
+Reactions are dose-dependant, meaning that smaller amounts of the offending food may be tolerated, but at a certain dietary threshold a reaction occurs.

 Intolerance to sucrose in table sugar and fruit can lead to similar symptoms if there is a deficiency of the intestinal enzyme which breaks sucrose down to absorbable fructose and glucose.